Why Does Snowball Want to Build a Windmill?

 - Magical Power Storage – Instead of batteries, use a crystal that stores energy as a glowing aura.

-These details make the idea feel grounded enough for a story while staying true to the whimsical nature of the original film Worth keeping that in mind.
-Still holds up..
+These details make the idea feel grounded enough for a story while staying true to the whimsical nature of the original film And that's really what it comes down to..

 Common Mistakes / What Most People Get Wrong